sodafoundation/architecture-analysis/specs/bali/Profile_Properties_Definition.md

 		Occurrence string `json:"occurrence,omitempty"`
 	} `json:"schedule,omitempty"`
 	Retention struct {
-		// The value specifies the number of recently created snapshots for
+		// The value specifies the total number of snapshots for retention.
-		// retention.
 		// +optional
 		Number int64 `json:"number,omitempty"`
 		// The value specifies the duration of snapshots for retention.